ltraveler/idena-runner/README.md

 3. Run the latest version of the idena-runner script and put the same username that you have used to install the instance that you are trying to update.
 That will overwrite all required files.
 ***Attention:*** **all files inside the idena-go folder will be permanently deleted**.
+4. `service idena_$username stop` - to stop the updated instance
+5. Restore your private and API keys from the backup that you have made on the 1st step.
+6. `service idena_$username start` - to start the updated instance

 ## 🗑️&nbsp; Idena-go instance uninstallation process (requires root privileges)